amhb1985/py3_learning_UM/README.md

-this is the file to test and learning more about the Python3 this is the base of the Website Compiler under this addres: https://fopp.umsi.education/books/published/fopp/index.html
+this is the files to test and learning more about the Python3 this is the base of the Website Compiler under this addres: https://fopp.umsi.education/books/published/fopp/index.html